Passeriformes / Corvidae / Nucifraga

 Description

-A medium-sized corvid approximately 33 cm in length.
-The plumage is predominantly brown with limited white spotting restricted to the face and upper breast.
-The lower breast and back are plain brown without markings.
-The wings are black and unmarked.
-The underparts feature a white lower belly and under-tail coverts.
+Approximately 33 cm long.
+Largely brown with limited white spotting on the face and upper breast.
+The lower breast and back are plain brown.
+Wings are unmarked black.
+The lower belly and under-tail coverts are white.
 The tail is black with white outer corners.
-The bill is stout and black, and the legs are also black.
+The bill and legs are black.

 Distribution & Habitat